Universal & Blended Search

 - User location will play a larger role in SERPs.

-- Expect to see fewer web results in the SERPs (I agree, which is why I didn’t agree with Brian’s assertion that Universal is "business as usual" for search engine optimization).
+- Expect to see fewer web results in the SERPs (I agree, which is why I didn’t agree with Dave’s assertion that Universal is "business as usual" for search engine optimization).

 - Blogs, images and videos will take online reputation into account when ranking.